wsm6636/end-to-end/README.md

 chmod 777 auto_runtime_tasks.sh
 ./auto_runtime_tasks.sh 10
 ```
-where again 10 is maximal number of concurrent jobs on the machine
+where again 10 is maximal number of concurrent jobs on the machine.

-Please note that the parallization will intensively use the computational resource.
+Please note that the parallelization will intensively use the computational resource and has to be adjusted for the number of cores of the machine.
 ```
 'screen -ls' #shows all current screens
 'killall screen' #aborts all current screens.